JonasBne/eurishop-rest-tailwindcss/README.md

 I developed this application during my onboarding at Euricom.
 The main goal of doing so, was to familiarze myself with different tools, techniques and programming concepts in order to deliver a fully operational CRUD application.
 A lot of attention was spent towards clean code.

-Data is fictional and fetched from https://euricom-test-api.herokuapp.com/.
+Data is fictional and fetched from https://euricom-test-api.herokuapp.com.

 ## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

+- [Visual Studio Code](https://code.visualstudio.com/) (or an alternative IDE such as Intellij)
+- [Yarn](https://yarnpkg.com/) (an alternative to NPM)

 ## Available Scripts